Super-Thomate/wanshitong/README.md

 Discord bot for collecting items

 ## Installation
+Create a file `config.json` with informations as shown in `config.json.example`.

 Execute `node dbInit.js` to initialize the database and populate it with predefined characters (courtesy of Realms of Fantasy).